Medical consultation

 Hepatitis A: Absolute Priority

-• Initial injection: 15 days before departure.
+• Initial dose: 15 days before departure.

 • Booster: 1 to 5 years after the first dose.